Retreatment

 Ji Wook Jeong, D.M.D., M.S.D.

-Dr. Ji Wook Jeong earned a dental degree (DMD) at Kyunghee University in Seoul, South Korea, in 2001.
-He had practiced as general dentist for 13 years in Seoul.
-During his general practice, he earned a credential associate fellowship from American Academy of Implant Dentistry (AAID) in 2008.
-He also served as an instructor and mentor of the Korea MaxiCourse® of AAID from 2008 to 2012.
-In addition, he graduated from the advanced program of Endodontics in the University of Texas Health Science Center (UTHSC) at Houston, School of Dentistry in 2017 where he earned a postgraduate degree (MSD) and the certificate of the specialty of Endodontics.
-He has been working as a full-time faculty at UTHSC at Houston since he graduated from the program.
-He is interested in secondary endodontic treatment as micro-endodontic surgery and retreatment.
-He had multiple international lectures on micro-endodontic surgery, including “Live surgery”.
-Also, he authored multiple peer-reviewed articles.
-He is an active member of the Scientific Advisory Board of Journal of Endodontics, American Academy of Endodontists, and a board-certified endodontist of the American Board of Endodontics.
+Dr. Ji Wook Jeong graduated from Kyunghee University School of Dentistry in Seoul, South Korea, in 2001, and earned his Doctor of Dental Medicine (DMD) degree from the same institution in 2001.He received his Associate Fellowship from the American Academy of Implant Dentistry (AAID) in 2008.
+Additionally, he served as an instructor and mentor for the Korea MaxiCourse® of the AAID from 2008 to 2012.
+In 2017, he graduated from the Advanced Program in Endodontics at the University of Texas Health Science Center (UTHSC) at Houston, School of Dentistry, where he earned a Master of Science in Dentistry (MSD) and a certificate in the specialty of Endodontics.
+Since graduating, he has been working as a full-time faculty member at department of Endodontics, UTHSC Houston.
+Currently, he serves as the course director for Endodontic Surgery and the research director for the endodontic residents.
+He became a diplomate of the American Board of Endodontics in 2019.
+He is an active member of the Scientific Advisory Board of the Journal of Endodontics, the Continuing Education Committee of the American Association of Endodontists, and the Research Committee of the Asian Pacific Endodontic Confederation.

 • Product not yet rated Includes Credits